DataFire/Integrations/integrations/generated/traccar/README.md

 * output [Permission](#permission)

 ### positions.get
-Without any params, it returns a list of last known positions for all the user's Devices. _from_ and _to_ fields are not required with _id_
+We strongly recommend using [Traccar WebSocket API](https://www.traccar.org/traccar-api/) instead of periodically polling positions endpoint.
+Without any params, it returns a list of last known positions for all the user's Devices. _from_ and _to_ fields are not required with _id_.

 ```js